Crime Story (American TV series): Season 1

-At a bar Luca casually asks strait-laced public defender David Abrams (Stephen Lang), whose father once had mob connections, for advice.
+At a bar Luca casually asks strait-laced public defender David Abrams, whose father once had mob connections, for advice.
 That advice leads Luca to subpoena Torello to testify for the defense at his trial.
 Abrams is furious when he discovers the result of his conversation with Luca, who has also tried to convince Abrams to work for him.
 When Luca learns that Abrams is applying for a job as a Justice Department attorney, he worries that Abrams will now come after him.
 He orders Abrams killed—but by mistake the car bomb intended for the lawyer kills Abrams's father instead.

 Manny Weisbord, in the meantime, is planning to relocate the majority of his organization to Las Vegas, with interest in having a legitimate business to launder money and provide future profits.
-To this end, he has called upon the services of casino board member Steve Kordo (Jay O. Sanders), who is looking to sell his plans to the highest bidder.
+To this end, he has called upon the services of casino board member Steve Kordo, who is looking to sell his plans to the highest bidder.
 Phil Bartoli, along with some of the other Organization members, express disinterest, as they are more concerned with immediate profits than the future.
 Weisbord sends Ray Luca to Las Vegas with the assignment of taking over the casinos.
 Luca takes along his dim-witted but brutally violent sidekick Taglia to be his muscle.
 First, though, he murders Bartoli and all those opposed to the relocation.

 With Abrams' help, Torello nullifies Holman's credibility as a witness.
 The corruption investigation against Torello is dropped and Breitel is taken off of the case.
 Unfortunately, the case Torello has built against Luca has been destroyed by Breitel's interference.
-Justice Dept. Assistant Attorney Gen. Patrick Hallahan (Jann Wenner) offers Torello the chance to head up a new federal Organized Crime Strike Force to root out mob activities in Las Vegas.
+Justice Dept. Assistant Attorney Gen. Patrick Hallahan offers Torello the chance to head up a new federal Organized Crime Strike Force to root out mob activities in Las Vegas.
 To assist him on the legalities side he will be aided by David Abrams, now a Justice Dept. attorney.
 The members of his MCU staff, Indelli, Clemons, Krychek, and Grossman, were reassigned to work with him in the Federal Strike Force, based upon, among other things, the fact that they had "the finest arrest/conviction record on the Chicago police force."